ShruthiHiremath/ShruthiHiremath.github.io/_pages/about.md

 Recent News
 ------
-* June 2025: Our work on generating virutal sensor data in simulated home environments using LLM Agents is now out on arxiv.
+* June 2025: Our work on generating virutal sensor data in simulated home environments using LLM Agents is now out on arxiv!
 Check the paper out [here](https://arxiv.org/pdf/2506.11773).
 * May 2025: Invited for a seminar talk at the 'Human-centered sensing and ML research seminar' at CMU!
 I presented my work on deriving HAR systems for Smart Homes.
 * March 2025: I successfully defended my PhD dissertation from Georgia Tech!
 This will always be one of the most important milestone in my professional life ☺️.
 * March 2025: Now a Research Scientist at Optum AI.